jas-/sqlSec/README.md

 ### On key management ###
-The default method of key management is not anywhere near as secure as using a key stored offline and only loaded when the need arises to rotate the encrypted data and encryption key.
+The default method of key management is not anywhere near as secure as using a key stored offline and only loaded when the need arises to rotate the encryption key and the associated encrypted data.

 A method of providing the path to a key file is available but must be provided at the time of installation and be available at the time of rotation.